joel-xiao/visual-studio/README.md

 # enter the project directory
 cd visual-studio

-# switch the dev
+# switch the main
-git switch dev
+git switch main

 # install dependency
 npm install or yarn or pnpm